-Approval for readmission under Academic Amnesty must be approved by the Office of the Provost.
+Approval for readmission under Academic Amnesty must be granted by the Office of the Provost for Resident students and by the Office of the Online Provost for Online students.
 In order to qualify for academic amnesty, a student must have been academically suspended or academically dismissed from the University, as well as must satisfy the subsequent guidelines for readmission.

 - Not enrolled at the University for a period of two (2) years.
 For example, if the student’s last enrollment was in the Fall 2018 term, he/she would not be eligible to appeal for Academic Amnesty until after the Fall 2020 term.

 - A student seeking readmission under academic amnesty must first appeal in writing to the Registrar’s Office through the designated portal.
 The request must be stated clearly and contain:

 - efforts made to improve during absence from Liberty.